Mach-web/Machine_learning/README.md

 Trained a stateful RNN model.
 During data preparation, the data is not shuffled.
 The output from the initial rnn is passed as the state input to the next rnn.

+#### forecasting_with_cnn.ipynb

+In the first step, created a model with a cnn layer as first layer then had the rest of the layers as LSTM and Dense layers.

+I then created a fully connected CNN using wavenet architecture.
+It performed better than the RNNs.
+Got the lowest mae.

 # Datasets folder